mrpg/ego_builder/README.md

 # License

-`ego_builder` is © Max R. P. Grossmann *et al.*, 2023.
-It is licensed under LGPLv3+.
+`ego_builder` is © Max R. P. Grossmann *et al.*, 2025.
+It is licensed under 0BSD.
 Please see *LICENSE* for details.

-This program is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
-See the GNU Lesser General Public License for more details.
+This program is distributed in the hope that it will be useful, but **without any warranty**.